12 September 1848 and the Swiss Constitution

 The Constitution of 1848 made Switzerland’s success possible.
 However, the European Union’s ‘Constitution’ and structures do not guarantee the same success.
 On the contrary, with future enlargements, the democratic system will become increasingly fragile.

-The Canton of Glarus, for example, is capable of fundamental reforms and progressive decisions.
-The Landsgemeinde has divested itself of its century-old rights and tasks: electing the canton’s government.
+The Canton of Glarus, for instance, is capable of implementing fundamental reforms and making progressive decisions.
+The Landsgemeinde has relinquished its century-old rights and responsibilities, including the election of the canton’s government.

 (Source: U. Häfelin, W. Haller, H. Keller, D. Thurnherr, Schweizerisches Bundesstaatsrecht, Basel 2020; www.parlament.ch).